JessieAnnGriffin/JessieAnnGriffin/README.md

 -->

 Hi, I'm Jessie!
 I'm an iOS developer who is passionate about making apps that work and solve problems.
-You find a wide array of languages and project type peppered throughout my profile, that's because I like to be multi-faceted and cross-functional.
+You'll find a wide array of languages and project type peppered throughout my profile, that's because I like to be multi-faceted and cross-functional.

 - 👯 I’m looking to collaborate on apps in the health or social networking industries.
 - 🌱 I’m currently learning HTML5 and Swift.